wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 - Each row, column, and colored region must contain exactly one queen.
 - No two queens may be adjacent, including diagonally.
 However, diagonals at a distance are allowed.

 In this post, we aim to find all solutions, not just one, to the puzzle.
-We aim to find all solutions using a Python-based SAT solver and two model checkers, namely Spin and Fizzbee.
+And we do that using a Python-based SAT solver and two model checkers, namely Spin and FizzBee.
 To keep things simple, we’ll solve the puzzle for a 4x4 grid using the SAT Solver, but we will solve it both for 4x4 and 9x9 using model checkers.

 There are different ways to solve this problem.
 My goal here is to explore how various computational approaches can tackle the same challenge.
 I believe that model checkers, for instance, aren't just powerful tools for ensuring correctness, but also a great way to learn about nondeterminism.
 There's also a touch of elegance in how SAT solvers can sometimes reformulate complex problems.